ICTASL/capacity-building/students/ai-aptitude/introduction-to-ai.md

 - **[Introduction to Artificial Intelligence (AI) - Google AI Essentials](https://www.youtube.com/watch?v=example)** - Google AI

 ## GPT Prompts for Further Learning
 Want to learn even more?
-Try asking me these questions:
-(nNew to propting?
+Try asking the following questions from a GTP chat bot (New to prompting?
 Read our [Guide to Prompting for Learning](../guide-to-prompting-for-learning/) )

 ### Understanding AI
 - **"Explain what Artificial Intelligence is in simple words."**